lizaetillman/reciPals/README.md

-# reciPal -- The Ultimate Recipe Sharing App!
+# reciPals -- The Ultimate Recipe Sharing App!

 This application provides a platform in which users can create recipes and share them with their friends!